If you have a company website, you are sitting on a goldmine of website data that you may not even know you have.

 Lead Forensics saves companies time and money by providing the data that companies need to deploy the best marketing strategy for each customer.
 They also provide a lead score based on multiple criteria and have other convenient features such as instant notifications, auto-assigning of leads to the team, and enhanced modules to measure digital ROI.

 For some companies, it gives them a second shot at capturing a customer that did not convert.
 For others, Lead Forensics gives them access to people in a company that they would otherwise not have, as well as a wider and/or deeper lead pool.
-Best of all, Lead Forensics can be integrated seamlessly into CRM systems like Salesforce to capture all data there as well.
+Best of all, Lead Forensics can be integrated seamlessly into all types of business softwares to capture all data there as well.

 We are big proponents of Hubspot, a leading marketing automation tool focused on analyzing a company’s inbound marketing efforts, or the content that a company self-publishes and the resulting website traffic it creates.
 Hubspot effortlessly measures your content’s performance and tracks client and prospect activities based on your inbound marketing efforts.
 They also allow you to manage your social media, blog platform, chat features, and ad tracking and monitoring within one comprehensive system.